Dronte/pyright-remote/README.md

 python tcp_pipe.py  --server-port 9999 --client-port 10000
 ```

-start pyright-langserver on your remote machine.
+Start pyright-langserver on your remote machine.
 ``` shell
  ~/.pyright-install/pyright-langserver.sh --verbose  -p pyrightconfig.good.json  --socket=9999
  ```

-Open a ssh tunnel from your local machine to your remote machine.
+Open an ssh tunnel from your local machine to your remote machine.
 ```
 ssh -L 10000:localhost:10000 your.remote.machine
 ```